LeighCiechanowski/betes-api/README.md

 Betes Bot is a chatbot service that aims to help diabetics manage their condition.
 Betes Bot will accept a users glucose readings and provide informative insights into that data.

-### Prerequisites

-What things you need to install the software and how to install them

 ### Installing

 Install packages